Abdisamad001/Haram_Spot_Finder/README.md

 This project is a Streamlit-based application that uses YOLOv8 object detection to identify available prayer spots from uploaded videos or images.

-The model achieves exceptional detection accuracy for available prayer spots.
+The model achieves high accuracy for available prayer spots.
 The training metrics below demonstrate stable convergence with final performance metrics of 0.977 precision, 0.97 recall, and mAP@0.5 of 0.977.

 <div align="center">
   <img src="./runs/train/results.png" alt="Model Training Performance" width="800"/>